 During pregnancy, the weight of your growing baby puts excessive strain on your pelvic floor muscles.
 When these muscles are weak, it can cause certain problems including incontinence.
 Performing pelvic floor exercises during and after pregnancy can help avoid future problems.

 When you’re pregnant, always see your doctor to discuss your fitness routine, and if you want further support and advice, a physiotherapist can help you create a personalised training plan.
-You can claim benefits for physiotherapist consultations as part of Medibank’s Growing Family Extras cover.
+You can claim benefits towards physiotherapist consultations as part of Medibank’s Growing Family Extras cover.

 Each pregnancy is unique, Medibank recommends all members seek medical advice concerning their individual health, appropriate nutritional and fitness regime, prior to, during and post pregnancy.